 - The low print quality of a barcode is too low

 - Low quality of your mobile phone camera

-- Certain barcodes are not priced in the system.
+- Specific barcodes are not priced in the system.

-Even though it sounds like amazing and provides peerless customer experience while reducing labor cost, it has some disadvantages.
+Even though it sounds amazing and provides a peerless customer experience while reducing labor costs, it has some disadvantages.

 - All purchases and transactions are made online with pre-registered credit card information.
 Some users will be reluctant to get their credit cards stored

-- Inventory Loss: No matter how advanced the technology is, there will be people trying to steal because employees are unable to monitor customer transactions as closely on self-checkouts.
+- Inventory Loss No matter how advanced the technology is, there will be people trying to steal because employees are unable to monitor customer transactions as closely as self-checkouts.
 While some technologies try to minimize theft, some technologies such as barcode scanning solutions rely on users’ compliance.